Tag Archive | Kerry King

 Kerry+King++bagpipes

 The note under my door said “Meet at 3 AM in the parking garage behind the Waffle House.”
 I’d received notes like this before and, usually, they either led to great information or some guy in nothing but a trenchcoat asking me if I wanted to hold hands and whisper Carpenters lyrics into each other’s ears.
 Typically, these messages came from my high level contact in the CIA, a man who will only let me refer to him in public as Deep Thrombosis.
 He’s worked in The Company for many years and has put me onto some of the bigger stories Tyranny of Tradition has broken.
 He was the guy who tipped me off to Obama’s drumming on the first Overkill album and Nixon’s plot to assassinate the members of Black Sabbath.
-I knew that a night meeting with Deep Thrombosis could be the thing that gets me that Pulitzer Prize I’ve been coveting all these years or even a date with The Great Kat.
-However, I was not prepared for the monumental significance of what he was about to tell me.

 “Tonight, we are going to pull back the curtain,” whispered Deep Thrombosis while his shifty, beady eyes darted from side to side.
 “The information I’m about to give you could bring down the whole circus.
 If you print it, be warned, there is a good chance you will end up having a ‘boating accident’ or accidently hanging yourself while trying to install a garage door opener.
 And for godsakes, if you print this, you need to promise not to mention you got it from a source in the CIA!
 They’ll be able to track it back to me.”